andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 This directory is not used when the repository is configured for storage engines other than "Dir" storage.

-### gc.lock
+### repo.lock

 A lockfile allowing concurrent repository access.

-This lock is held exclusively during garbage collection, and held in a shared way during all other operations.
+This lock is held exclusively during garbage collection, and held in a shared way during operations that write to the database.

 ### storage-engine.json